 - White spotting gene: This creates white areas on solid or tabby cats and can range from a few hairs to covering almost the entire coat.
 Therefore, if you ever see a cat who is a mix of a solid or tabby pattern, and white (no matter how large or small), the cat carries the white spotting gene.
 The gene(s) responsible for white spotting in the domestic cat has not yet been identified.
 Cats with large areas of white tend to have two copies of the white spotting gene.

 - Dominant white: This dominant gene masks out all other colours, no matter what colour genes are present.

-- Albino: A complete absence of pigmentation in the hair, skin and eyes due to a mutation on the gene encoding for tyrosinase.
-Tyrosine is necessary to make melanin, the major pigment in cats skin and hair; it gives us wonderful colours.
+- Albino: A complete absence of pigmentation in the hair, skin and eyes due to a mutation in the gene encoding for tyrosinase.
+Tyrosine is necessary to make melanin, the major pigment in the skin and hair; it gives us wonderful colours.

 Types of genes

-There are many genes which can impact the coat colour and pattern a cat exhibits (phenotype), which may be dominant or recessive.
+Many genes can impact the coat colour and pattern a cat exhibits (phenotype), which may be dominant or recessive.

-A dominant gene overrides the different variant on the same gene, and a recessive gene is a gene which can be masked by a dominant gene.
-For example, a cat may be black but carry the recessive blue gene.
-If that cat mated with another cat who also carried the recessive blue gene and the offspring inherited both copies, the kitten would be blue.
+A dominant gene overrides the different variants on the same gene, and a recessive gene is a gene that can be masked by a dominant gene.
+For example, a cat may be black but carry the recessive blue gene (Bb).
+If that cat mated with another cat who also carried the recessive blue gene and the offspring inherited both copies, the kitten would be blue (bb).